Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 }

-callTool(name, args)Promise<unknown>Invokes a tool directly.
-The loop never needs this — each mapped tool's execute calls it for you.
+callTool(name, args)Direct invocation.
+The loop never needs it — each mapped tool's execute calls it.

-close()Promise<void>Closes the connection / terminates the child process.
-Always call it when done.
+close()Closes the connection / terminates the child process.
+Always call it when you own the client.

-The resource/prompt methods need SDK ^1.29.0 — on an older installed SDK they reject with an actionable upgrade error.
+The resource/prompt methods need SDK ^1.29.0 — an older installed SDK rejects with an actionable upgrade error.

 How tools map